djake1680/Memory-Match/README.md

   - You do NOT have to do yet:
     - be able to correctly click all 3 cards
     - make the cards flip back after mismatch

+## All version .05 files should be saved in prototype.html.
+- style and js should be in the same file.